 Level of Education

-MSCI candidates must either be enrolled in a pre- or postdoctoral mentored research program at Washington University School of Medicine or hold a postdoctoral appointment in health science at Washington University or one of the ICTS affiliates.
+MSCI candidates must either be enrolled in a predoctoral or postdoctoral mentored research program at Washington University School of Medicine or hold a postdoctoral appointment in health science at Washington University or one of the Institute of Clinical and Translational Sciences (ICTS) affiliates.

 All applicants must be conducting clinical and translational research.
-Clinical research is defined as patient-oriented research, that is, research conducted with human subjects or on material of human origin such as tissues, specimens and cognitive phenomena, for which an investigator or colleague directly interacts with human subjects.
+Clinical research is defined as patient-oriented research: research conducted with human subjects or on material of human origin (e.g., tissues, specimens, cognitive phenomena) for which an investigator or colleague directly interacts with human subjects.

 Applicants must have an established relationship with a senior faculty member prior to beginning the MSCI program.
-Applicants should look for mentors that match their research interests.
-They should contact each mentor they are interested in working with directly, stating their interest in the mentor's research and the applicant's desire to work with them.
+Applicants should look for mentors who match their research interests.
+They should contact each mentor they are interested in working with directly, stating their interest in the mentor's research and their desire to work with the mentor.
 Suggested mentors can be found on our website.
 If applicants are having problems finding a mentor, they should contact us.

 The Graduate Certificate in Clinical Investigation (CI) is a 16-credit certificate program for young investigators committed to pursuing academic careers in clinical research.

 - Students will gain knowledge in the core competencies of clinical research and investigation, such as study design, research implementation, statistical approaches, responsible conduct of research, scientific communication and literature critique, leadership and community engagement.

 - On average, scholars complete the certificate requirements within one to two years.
 All course work must be successfully completed within five years from the start of the first course.
 Credits cannot be transferred into the CI program.

 - The evening course format allows for full- or part-time enrollment that can accommodate clinical schedules at any point in a career.